 Selective laser Sintering (SLS):

 SLS is a very exciting technology which directly fuses particles together layer by layer through a high energy pulse laser.
 Similar to SLA, this process starts with a tank full of bulk material, but this time in powder form.
 As the print continues, the bed lowers itself for each new layer as done in the SLS process.
-Overhangs are naturally supported by the excess bulk powder material making those features much more simple to print than using FFF.
+Overhangs are naturally supported by the excess bulk powder material.
+Therefore, complex features are much more simple to print than using FFF or FDM 3D printing methods.
 The bulk material is typically heated to just under its transition temperature to allow for faster particle fusion and print moves.

-This method is particularly exciting because of the flexibility of materials that can be used.
+SLS 3D printing is particularly exciting because of the flexibility of materials that can be used.
 Both plastics and metals can be fused in this manner, creating much stronger and more durable prototypes.
-Although the quality of the powders is dependent on the suppliers proprietary processes, the base materials used are typically more abundant than photopolymers, and therefore cheaper.
-However, there are additional costs in energy used for fabricating with this method which may reverse any savings realized in the material cost.
+The quality of the powders is dependent on the suppliers proprietary processes.
+However, the base materials used are typically more abundant than photopolymers, and therefore cheaper.
+Additional costs in energy used for fabricating with this method are comparatively high.
+These additional energy costs may reverse any savings realized in the lower SLS material cost.

 Speed and resolution of SLS typically match that of SLA, with industry averages at around 0.1mm tolerances.
 Due to the relatively slow fabrication speed, this method is only suitable for low volume production runs of small, precise parts.